 Sold a number of different brand names, and said to be the inspiration for the “brain pills” taken by Bradley Cooper’s character in the movie “Limitless,” Modafinil is most often used as a productivity and energy enhancer.
 It was originally used in the 1990s as a treatment for narcolepsy (which causes people to sleep uncontrollably at random times during the day), and has since been approved by the FDA for the treatment of sleep issues, including obstructive sleep apnea and shift work sleep disorders in addition to narcolepsy.
-Armed forces around the world have either experimented or used modafinil as an alternative to the traditional use of amphetamines; the US military reportedly issued the drug to troops during both Gulf Wars and Air Force pilots have taken it to maintain their alertness during long missions, the French Foreign Legion uses modafinil when conducting covert operations, and it’s even used by astronauts on the International Space Station.
+Armed forces around the world have either experimented or used modafinil as an alternative to the traditional use of amphetamines; the US military reportedly issued the enhancer to troops during both Gulf Wars and Air Force pilots have taken it to maintain their alertness during long missions, the French Foreign Legion uses modafinil when conducting covert operations, and it’s even used by astronauts on the International Space Station.

 Recently, modafinil has been shown to not only help increase brain function during periods of sleep deprivation, but in more ordinary situations as well.
-There’s evidence that it improves cognitive abilities such as pattern recognition and digit manipulation (both of which involve “working memory”), and studies continue to determine what other benefits the drug may have.
+There’s evidence that it improves cognitive abilities such as pattern recognition and digit manipulation (both of which involve “working memory”), and studies continue to determine what other benefits the enhancer may have.

 Modafinil apparently works (researchers are still not completely sure of the mechanism) by increasing levels of dopamine in the brain, by preventing it from “leaking” into the nervous system.
 Other theories include the possibility that modafinil increases levels of histamine in the central nervous system, and of noradrenaline and serotonin in the brain.

 Whatever the mechanism, Modafinil is one of the commonly-available nootropics that’s already accepted as a cognitive enhancement method by the medical community and governments alike.

 Up above, I told you that Piracetam was one of the most popular “racetam” nootropics.